davidohana/kofiko-kotlin/README.md

     Many providers have specific customization options,
     e.g `objectMapper` for `JsonConfigProvider`
     or `prefix` and `sectionToOptionSeparator` for `EnvConfigProvider` that will define how to resolve config options in env keys (`$prefix_$section_$option`).

+    You can also use the `addFiles(filename1, filename2)` extension function which adds an appropriate ConfigParser according to extension of the specified filename.
+It is also possible to specify a filename without extension, which will look for a filename with any supported extension.
+    For example: `settings.addFiles("sample_config")` will look for
+    sample_config.json, sample_config.ini, sample_config.env, sample_config.properties.

 * `nameLookup` - a class of interface `NameLookupProvider` which defines how to map between section/option name to a keys in configuration sources.
-   By default, Kofiko will try all casing styles: original, UPPERCASE, LOWERCASE, CamelCase, snake_case, kebab-case.
+   By default, Kofiko will try all casing styles: Original, UPPERCASE, lowercase, CamelCase, snake_case, kebab-case.
-   For example class field `conStr`, Kofiko will attempt to resolve to: conStr, CONSTR,  constr, ConStr, CON_STR, con_str, CON-STR, con-str.
+   For example, for class field `conStr`, Kofiko will attempt to resolve to: conStr, CONSTR,  constr, ConStr, CON_STR, con_str, CON-STR, con-str.

    `sectionLookupDeleteTerms` option defines list of strings to omit when